-FIG. 5: Examples of TOPT diagrams contributing to $\mathcal{M}{L,32}$ .
-The vertical dashed lines indicate intermediate states, which come with the n-cut factor $\mathcal{C}n$ .
+FIG. 5: Examples of TOPT diagrams contributing to $\mathcal{M}{L,32}$.
+The vertical dashed lines indicate intermediate states, which come with the n-cut factor C_n .
 For the sake of clarity, we have not distinguished between the different types of propagators, an issue that is discussed at length in the text.
 We also do not show the diagrams containing counterterms that are associated with these diagrams.
-These two diagrams are both time-orderings of the same underlying Feynman diagram, and yet contribute to different parts of the result (18), as indicated by the expressions right of the figures.
+These two diagrams are both time orderings of the same underlying Feynman diagram, and yet contribute to different parts of the result (18), as indicated by the expressions right of the figures.

-sum of terms built from alternating insertions of smooth functions, collected into the matrix A, and two- and threeparticle poles, collected into the matrix C. A contains all time-orderings lying between adjacent two- or three-cuts, and includes n-cuts with $n \ge 4$ .
-The same matrix A always appears between any pair of factors of C or external states, because the same set of time-orderings always appears.
+Each of the quantities on the right-hand side is a 2×2 matrix, like \mathcal{M}L .
+The notation is highly compact, and is explained in detail below.
+The basic content of the equation is, however, simple to state: \mathcal{M}L can be written as a sum of terms built from alternating insertions of smooth functions, collected into the matrix A, and two- and threeparticle poles, collected into the matrix C. A contains all time orderings lying between adjacent two- or three-cuts, and includes n-cuts with $n \geq 4$.
+The same matrix A always appears between any pair of factors of C or external states, because the same set of time orderings always appears.
 The elements of A are the analog of the Bethe-Salpeter kernels in the standard skeleton expansion approach.

 The last term in Eq.
 (18) is the subtraction, I. This arises because of the presence of disconnected terms in A. That such terms are present is easily seen from Fig. 5.
-In the left-hand diagram, the contribution to $A{23}$ is disconnected, since it involves a particle that runs between the $C_2$ and $C_3$ without interacting.
-Similarly the right-most $A{32}$ obtains a disconnected contribution.
-The other two contributions (to the left-most $A{32}$ and to $A{22}$ ) are connected.
-In the right-hand figure the contribution to $A{22}$ is disconnected.
-Disconnected contributions are characterized by containing one or two Kronecker-deltas setting initial and final momenta equal, each multiplied by factors of $2\omega L^3$ .
-When such disconnected contributions are combined in $A + A CA + \cdots$ , some of the resulting TOPT diagrams are themselves disconnected.
+In the left-hand diagram, the contribution to A{23} is disconnected, since it involves a particle that runs between C_2 and C_3 without interacting.
+Similarly, the rightmost A{32} obtains a disconnected contribution.
+The other two contributions (to the leftmost A{32} and to A{22}) are connected.
+In the right-hand figure the contribution to A{22} is disconnected.
+Disconnected contributions are characterized by containing one or two Kronecker deltas setting initial and final momenta equal, each multiplied by factors of $2\omega L^3$.
+When such disconnected contributions are combined in $A + ACA + \cdots$, some of the resulting TOPT diagrams are themselves disconnected.
 This is most obvious for the leading term, i.e. A itself.
-Since $\mathcal{M}L$ is, by definition, fully connected, such terms must be removed by hand, and $\tilde{I}$ is simply defined to be the sum of all disconnected contributions in $A[1 - CA]^{-1}$ .
+Since \mathcal{M}L is, by definition, fully connected, such terms must be removed by hand, and \tilde{I} is simply defined to be the sum of all disconnected contributions in $A[1 - CA]^{-1}$.

-It will turn out that we do not need a more detailed expression for $\tilde{I}$ .
-What will be important, however, is that $\tilde{I}$ only has diagonal entries,
+It will turn out that we do not need a more detailed expression for \tilde{I} .
+What will be important, however, is that \tilde{I} only has diagonal entries,